z-er/spotify-dl-gui/README.md

 ## What’s New in v0.8

 - Forward spotify-dl JSON events for realtime progress, retry, and rate-limit feedback.
+- Optional remote web server to queue Spotify links from other devices (with auth & media-folder override).
 - Queue persistence, Retry failed, and Remove completed actions.
 - Keyboard shortcuts with a Shortcuts dialog (press F1).
 - Binary pill now shows the installed `spotify-dl` version.